-4. Confirm that your new card can support your debt
+4. Confirm that the new card could support your debt

 5. Make sure you can transfer between providers

-Credit card providers usually don’t accept balance transfers from other providers that they are associated with.
+Credit card companies don’t accept balance transfers from other brands that they are financially associated with.
 This means you can’t balance transfer debts between banks in the same institutional group.
-Less obviously, sometimes even though the two credit card brands and card issuers seem unrelated, they may be funded by the same larger bank.
-An example of this is Citibank which funds several smaller banks including Suncorp, IMB and Virgin Money.
+An example of this is Citi, which issues credit cards for several smaller banks including Suncorp, IMB and Virgin Money.
 Make sure you check which banks you can transfer your balance to and from to avoid default rejection.

 6. Check the other balance transfer requirements

 Be sure to do thorough research, read the fine print and find out exactly what's required for you to get your chosen balance transfer card.
 For example, you usually need to request the balance transfer at the time of your application to get the introductory interest rate.

 7. Provide as much detail as possible on your application

 Before you apply, double-check the eligibility criteria and get all the relevant documents and details ready for the application.
 This includes information about the debt you want to balance transfer transfer, so you'll need to provide the account name and number, the BSB and how much debt you want to move onto the new card.
 Aim to be as thorough as possible with the application, and respond to requests for supporting documentation (such as recent payslips) as quickly as possible.

 If you're unsure of anything before you apply for a balance transfer credit card, it's a good idea to call the credit card company and ask them directly.
 That way you can get the most accurate information based on your circumstances.

 Financial Fitness Challenge Week 3: How to get the most out of a credit card